Web Analytics

 Rode NT1-A: Best Microphone under $200

 The NT1-A from Rode is another high-quality rap microphone that allows capturing every little detail and expression of rap vocals.
-Its low self-noise mainly characterizes the NT1-A. Even the quietest vocal tracks are recorded precisely and almost noise-free.
+Its low self-noise is a primary characteristic of the NT1-A. Even the quietest vocal tracks are recorded precisely and almost noise-free.

 The voice’s natural sound is preserved without being falsified by the microphone.
-With its high sound pressure resistance, the NT1-A is suitable for various recording purposes.
+With its high sound pressure resistance, the NT1-A is well-suited for a variety of recording purposes.
 You can use it to record loud transients like drums and percussion or to capture the subtle details of an acoustic guitar.

 Despite its versatile performance, the NT1-A is primarily a vocal microphone.
 Thanks to its wide frequency range, this microphone can capture all the timbres and pitches of your rap vocals.